Julius-Tech92/Phishing-Simulation-Report-/README.md

 # Phishing-Simulation-Report-
 This project demonstrates phishing-simulation activities conducted to enhance Cybersecurity awareness among the employees of Jaytech Enterprises.
-*Phishing Simulation Interface Overview
+Phishing Simulation Interface Overview
+Overview
-# Overview2The Main Focus of the Exercise Included
+The Main Focus of the Exercise Included
 Objective
 Compliance Driver
 Tooling Used in the Simulation